 - □ Alert / Minor

 - □ Level 1 Emergency

-- □ Level 2 Emergency

-- □ Level 3 Emergency
+- □ Level 2 Emergency □ Level 3 Emergency

-- Section 1: Initial Response (Level of Emergency) - The Emergency Assessment SmartPhone App.
-(Search H2Safety or Emergency Assessment in the App Store).
+Section 1: Initial Response (Level of Emergency)

 Note: The OGC and the AER state that the licensee must use either the Incident Classification Matrix (BC) or the Assessment Matrix for Classifying Incidents (AB) to determine the Level of Emergency.
 If the incident overlaps more than one level, always choose the highest level.